-While in AUTO or RUN mode, once the action initiated by T16 begins, it cannot be reversed by opening T16.
-At the conclusion of PTFI, if T16 is open, the control will advance through MTFI to AUTO.
+While in AUTO or RUN mode, once the action started by T16 begins, it cannot be reversed by opening T16.
+At the conclusion of PTFI, if T16 is open, the control advances through MTFI to AUTO.

-If START INPUT (T21) and PILOT HOLD (T16) are both active in AUTO, T16 has priority and revert to pilot will be initiated.
+If START INPUT (T21) and PILOT HOLD (T16) are both active in AUTO, T16 has priority and revert to pilot starts.